Dogs (The Bear)

 "Dogs" is the fourth episode of the first season of the American comedy-drama television series The Bear.
 It is the fourth overall episode of the series and was written by Sonya Levitsky-Weitz and directed by Christopher Storer.
 It was released on Hulu on June 23, 2022, along with the rest of the season.

-The series follows Carmen "Carmy" Berzatto, an award-winning New York City chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop.
+The episode received positive reviews, with several reviewers praising the episode's humour.

 Plot

 Carmy and Richie cater a children's birthday party for Cicero.
-Carmy creates homemade Ecto cooler, which is accidentally spiked with Richie's Xanax, causing the children to fall asleep in the yard.
+Carmy creates homemade Ecto-Cooler, which is accidentally spiked with Richie's Xanax, causing the children to fall asleep in the yard.
 When Carmy tells Cicero about the Xanax, Cicero responds that he actually doesn't mind the quiet.
 Meanwhile, Sydney butts heads but eventually bonds with the restaurant staff and begins to earn their respect.
 Marcus becomes passionate about his new chocolate cake program.

-Context

-Uncle Jimmy (Oliver Platt) references Ed Debevic's when talking to Carmy about his dad, suggesting that eating there was the inspiration for him opening a restaurant despite his having no background in food service.
-Ed Debevic's, which opened in their River North location in 1984, was a local institution known for theatrical but approachable lived-in vibe, 1950s-diner decor, adequate food, and seating for 300, which made it a popular destination for families and school groups.
-The River North location closed in 2015 and was replaced with a high-rise.
-The restaurant later reopened at a new location in Streeterville.

 Production

-Filming

-The episode opens with "pure doughnut pornography."
-The footage was shot at Roeser's Bakery, which first opened in the Humboldt Park neighborhood of Chicago in 1911.
-Owner John Roeser told a local news reporter, "They got here at 4 a.m., didn't disrupt business at all.
-They had a bunch of special donuts they wanted me to make to put out and in the window there."

-Costuming

-Syd wears a trout-themed headscarf made by Mountain Trail Outfitters.

-Carmy's fuzzy block-patterned jacket is a Gael 8267 jacket by NN.07.
-Producer Chris Storer originally envisioned Carmy wearing a navy pea coat but White gravitated to the earth-toned piece from the Danish brand.
+Writing

+"Dogs" was written by Sofya Levitsky-Weitz.

+Casting

+Mick Napier, Sue Salvi, and Paul Grondy are actors from the Chicago improv scene who appear in the episode.

 Music

-The songs featured in the episode are "One Fine Day" by David Byrne and Brian Eno, "Help Me, Rhonda" by the Beach Boys, "Loved by You" by KIRBY, and "Check It Out" by John Mellencamp.
+The songs featured in the episode are "One Fine Day" from the 2008 Everything That Happens Will Happen Today album by David Byrne and Brian Eno during the donut montage, the Today! version of "Help Me, Rhonda" by the Beach Boys, the 2016 "Loved by You" single by Kirby Lauryen, and "Check It Out" by John Mellencamp.

+Regarding the use of Mellencamp, Chris Storer told Steven Hyden of Uproxx in 2022, "This is hyper-specific, but growing up in Chicago in the mornings before school, I remember you would hear the local Fox station with the traffic report, and for whatever reason the bridge of 'Check It Out' was always played over the traffic report.
+And I was like, 'Why is this John Cougar Mellencamp song on this?'
+There was really something about this team coming together as a family for the first time, and all feeling exhausted for different reasons, but also feeling like they got to know each other a little bit better in this very strange turn of events.
+And something about it just felt right when we put it on—they're eating ice cream and cake and listening to John Mellencamp."